Build a Modular Modern Woodshed

-Designed to be erected in a day, this shed uses readily available materials and basic tools.
+Designed to be erected in a day, this shed for storing firewood uses readily available materials and basic tools.

 Synopsis: This simple woodshed can be built in a weekend, and sized up or down as needed.
 A detailed drawing and materials list shows the type and dimensions of lumber and hardware needed for construction, while photographs illustrate the process of building the shed, from preparing the base on concrete and/or gravel, to cutting the parts, to assembling the floor, walls, and roof.